dart-lang/language/working/augmentations/feature-specification.md

   * None of these entries are assignable.
-  * An identifier which resolves to a name in the field initializer scope is a compile-time error unless the surrounding class or enum declaration has a primary constructor declaration with has a corresponding parameter declaration which has that identifier as name.
+  * An identifier which resolves to a name in the field initializer scope is a compile-time error unless the surrounding class or enum declaration has a primary constructor declaration which has a corresponding parameter declaration which has that identifier as name.
     * _For a private named parameter, only the private name satisfies this._

-  This is the lexical scope for instance variable the instance variable initializers.
+  This is the lexical scope for instance variable initializers.
+The parent scope of the field initializer scope is the body scope of the surrounding class or enum.

-  At initialization time, each of the entries are bound to the corresponding actual argument value.
+  When the constructor is invoked, each of the entries are bound to the corresponding actual argument value.
   If there is no corresponding argument, then the parameter must be optional.
   If any declaration of the parameter has a default value, the entry is bound to that value, otherwise the entry is bound to `null` _and the parameter